eccG2/BW13-P310/README.md

   3. make
   4. cd bin
   5. ./bench_pc_bw13.c
- * With the development of NFS, the parameters of curves have to upated to really reach the 128-bit security level.
+ * Comparisons: With the development of NFS, the parameters of curves have to upated to really reach the 128-bit security level.
 BW13-P310 is 128-bit secure curve that provides fast multiplication in $\mathbb{G}_1$.
 BN-P446 and BLS12-P446 are two mainstream curves  in BN and BLS12 families the 128-bit security level, respectievly. see [1](https://link.springer.com/chapter/10.1007/978-3-030-45388-6_19),[2](https://link.springer.com/article/10.1007/s00145-018-9280-5), [3](https://eprint.iacr.org/2019/485.pdf) for details.[RELIC cryptographic toolkit](https://github.com/relic-toolkit/relic)  has provided high speed implementations for all building blocks related to pairing protocols on these curves.
 Timing results can be obtained by performing the following commands：
  *  1. mkdir build && cd build
   2. ../preset/<preset>.sh ../
   3. make